pran-7-5/eco_style/README.md

 4
 5 star = very low consumption, lowest bill, highest efficincy

-refridgerator =  200 liters 5 star inverter fridge = 200 dollar max
+refridgerator =  200 liters 5 star inverter fridge = 200 USD max

-ac = is it really required, 1.5 ton 5 star dual inverter portable ac, if dual inverter is expensive now if not availiable can by single inverter not much difference  = 600 dollar max(availiable all around the world)
+ac = is it really required, 1.5 ton 5 star dual inverter portable ac, if dual inverter is expensive now if not availiable can by single inverter not much difference  = 600 USD max(availiable all around the world)

 [https://www.amazon.in/dp/B084LGQKD7/?coliid=I2BFB5UG6QLVLQ&colid=1IDYXFOGSKWFV&psc=1&ref_=list_c_wl_lv_ov_lig_dp_it]
-washing machine = 8 kg, 5 star inverter automatic with hot water feature, dont buy dryer, or inbuit dryer(use rare) for rainy days ...sun dry is best  = 300 dollar max(availiable all around the world)
+washing machine = 8 kg, 5 star inverter automatic with hot water feature, dont buy dryer, or inbuit dryer(use rare) for rainy days ...sun dry is best  = 300 USD max(availiable all around the world)

-dishwasher = 5 star inverter = 300 dollar max(availiable all around the world)
+dishwasher = 5 star inverter = 300 USD max(availiable all around the world)

 On spot power generation recomended (transmission lines are very inefficient more than half the power is lost is hysterisis only)
 --------------------------
-solar panel = mono perc 500 w (life = 25 years) = 300 dollar max(availiable all around the world)(might require 2 panels in low sunlight areas like norway)
+solar panel = mono perc 500 w (life = 25 years) = 300 USD max(availiable all around the world)(might require 2 panels in low sunlight areas like norway)
-solar inverter with wifi phone app = 4 kw (life = depends) = 200 dollar max(availiable all around the world) battery = lead battery (not good but for now until hydrogen fuel cell is availiable) (life = 10 years if lucky) = 300 dollar max(availiable all around the world)
+solar inverter with wifi phone app = 4 kw (life = depends) = 200 USD max(availiable all around the world) battery = lead battery (not good but for now until hydrogen fuel cell is availiable) (life = 10 years if lucky) = 300 USD max(availiable all around the world)
 ```

 internet = starlink(availiable)(expensive), oneweb(low price)(wait for launch soon)(no separate dish, cable tv or anything required)